 Situated in the great east African rift valley and largely the Lake Victoria and Albert basins, Uganda lies in the path of the major fly way zone of millions of palearctic migrants, northern bleeding birds, the Albertine area which Uganda shares with Congo and Rwanda holding 26 endemic bird species, 35 Semliki specialists and living Uganda with the Foye’s weaver as Uganda’s only endemic species.

-Not withstanding Uganda’s northern national parks like Kidepo and Murchison falls act as the northern hint of the northern countries’ birds like Rose ringed paraket, Emmll’s shrike and white billed buffalo waver Pia Upe wildlife reserve is a suitable area for the secretary bird.
-Most Uganda’s forests are situated in the rift valley areas- the Albertine endemic area.
-For instance, Budongo forest near Masindi in Murchison falls is one of the suitable areas for birds like Uganda woodland warbler, dwarf king fisher, African wood owl are sighted and along the Royal Miles birders can spot, chocolate backed king fisher, Nahass partridge, the Chestnut capped flycatcher, Black eared ground thrush and the Rofous crowned Eremonela.
+Not withstanding Uganda’s northern national parks like Kidepo national park and Murchison falls national park act as the northern hint of the northern countries’ birds like Rose ringed paraket, Emmll’s shrike and white billed buffalo waver Pia Upe wildlife reserve is a suitable area for the secretary bird.
+Most bird watching areas in Uganda’s forests are situated in the rift valley areas- the Albertine endemic area.
+For instance, Budongo forest near Masindi in Murchison falls is one of the suitable bird watching areas for birds like Uganda woodland warbler, dwarf king fisher, African wood owl are sighted and along the Royal Miles birders can spot, chocolate backed king fisher, Nahass partridge, the Chestnut capped flycatcher, Black eared ground thrush and the Rofous crowned Eremonela.

-Bwindi’s four trails offer excellent birding opportunities in the prospect of finding forest and Albertine rift valley varieties and the localised green broadbill, Bar tailed dragon, Sapphire flycatcher, Grey winged robin chat, Equatorial alakat, Yellow eyed black fly catcher and many more forest specialities.
+Bwindi’s four trails offer excellent birding opportunities in the prospect of finding forest and Albertine rift valley varieties and the localized green broadbill, Bar tailed dragon, Sapphire flycatcher, Grey winged robin chat, Equatorial alakat, Yellow eyed black fly catcher and many more forest specialties.